Call now: 917-675-6553

 The vast majority of personal injury cases are the result of accidents - car accidents, slip and fall accidents, or accidents suffered while on the job.
 However, some injuries are the result of intentional actions and conduct.
 Even if there are criminal charges brought against the person who caused the injury, the victims still deserve to be compensated for their injuries and other losses, just as in any other personal injury case.

 If someone has intentionally caused you harm, you need an intentional tort lawyer on your side.
 The experienced attorneys at Russo Law LLP give our clients aggressive, high-quality legal representation to hold people accountable for their actions.
-To schedule a FREE consultation with one of Russo Law’s intentional tort attorneys, call (914) 266-2722 today to learn what Russo Law can do for you.
-We're here for you 24 hours a day, 7 days a week, with offices in Yonkers and New York City.
+To schedule a free consultation with one of Russo Law’s intentional tort attorneys, call (917) 675-6553 today to learn what Russo Law can do for you.

 What is a Tort?